AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/r-html5-ecatalog-viewer-20-config-attrib/r-html5-ecatalog-viewer-20-config-attrib-favoritesmenu-bearing.md

  <tbody>
   <tr>
    <td colname="col1"> <p><span class="codeph"> para cima|para baixo|para a esquerda|para a direita|para-vertical|para-caber-lateral</span> </p> </td>
-   <td colname="col2"> <p> Quando definido para <span class="codeph"> para cima</span>, <span class="codeph"> para baixo</span>, <span class="codeph"> para a esquerda</span> ou <span class="codeph"> para a direita</span>, o painel é implantado na direção especificada sem uma verificação adicional de limites, o que resulta no recorte do painel por um contêiner externo. </p> <p>Quando definido como <span class="codeph"> fit-vertical</span>, o componente primeiro alterna a posição do painel base para a parte inferior do menu Favoritos e tenta implantar o painel em uma das seguintes direções a partir desse local base: de baixo, à direita, à esquerda.
-A cada tentativa, o componente verifica se o painel está cortado por um contêiner externo.
-Se todas as tentativas falharem, o componente tentará deslocar a posição do painel base para o topo e repetir as tentativas de implantação a partir de uma direção superior, direita e esquerda. </p> <p>Quando definido como <span class="codeph"> fit-lateral</span>, o componente usa uma lógica semelhante.
+   <td colname="col2"> <p> When set to <span class="codeph"> up</span>, <span class="codeph"> down</span>, <span class="codeph"> left</span>, or <span class="codeph"> right</span>, the panel rolls out in specified direction without an extra bounds check, which results in panel clipping by an outside container. </p> <p>When set to <span class="codeph"> fit-vertical</span>, the component first shifts the base panel position to the bottom of the Favorites menu.
+It tries to roll out the panel in one of the following directions from such base location: bottom, right, left.
+Com cada tentativa, o componente verifica se o painel está cortado por um contêiner externo.
+If all attempts fail, the component tries to shift the base panel position to the top and repeat roll-out attempts from a top, right, and left direction. </p> <p>Quando definido como <span class="codeph"> elementos de apoio</span>, o componente usa uma lógica semelhante.
 A base é deslocada para a direita primeiro, tentando para a direita, para baixo, e para cima, em direção à esquerda.
-Então, ele muda a base para a esquerda, tentando a esquerda, para baixo e para cima, rodando direções. </p> </td>
+Then, it shifts the base to the left, trying left, down and up roll out directions. </p> </td>
   </tr>
  </tbody>
 </table>

-## Propriedades {#section-f42369774e2740dcb399626a0e4e930e}
+## Properties {#section-f42369774e2740dcb399626a0e4e930e}

 Opcional.